-No one knows how many women lived as men throughout history, whether out of preference or simply to survive.
-Only the stories of those who revealed themselves, such as war reporter Dorothy Lawrence, or those who were found out in life or in death, such as the jazz musician Billy Tipton, are remembered.
+No one knows how many women lived as men throughout history, whether out of identity, preference, or simply to survive.
+Only the stories of those who revealed their stories, such as war reporter Dorothy Lawrence, or those who were found out in life or in death, such as the jazz musician Billy Tipton, are remembered.

 Two of the most famous and well-documented women who lived as men were Irish.

 Jennie Hodgers, a hero of the American Civil War, was born in Clougherhead, Co.
 Louth in 1843 and immigrated to the US as a young girl.
 Not much is known about her early years, but it’s thought that she began dressing and living as a man long before the war began.
 On August 6, 1862 she enlisted with the 95th Illinois Infantry under the name of Albert Cashier.

 Hodgers was not the only one.
 Estimates say at least 400 women soldiers fought on the two sides of the conflict – some fighting for patriotism, some to be with their husbands or brothers, others to earn a steady income and, if they survived, a pension.
 That even that many chose the dangers of the battlefield and the chance of being discovered over the few options available to poor, single women at the time speaks to how limited those options were.

 At a time when many younger boys lied about their ages in order to join up, it would have been easy to write off Hodgers’ small stature and smooth face to youth.
 Indeed, there is no record of Cashier’s comrades ever questioning his sex.
 By all accounts, Cashier excelled as a soldier, serving straight through until August 17, 1865 and taking part in over 40 battles and skirmishes.